Lroes/ARc-Electric_Wiki/FAQs.md

 # :grey_question: Frequently asked questions

 ### What is AR?
 Augmented Reality(AR) is an interactive experience of a real-world environment where the objects that reside in the real world are enhanced by computer-generated perceptual information.
 AR is used to overlay the real world with digital components, in order to enhance or alter the user's real world experiences.
+You have probably already experienced AR while playing Pokemon GO or using a Snapchat filter!

 ### Where can I download the App?